juraj-hrivnak/.minecraft/README.md

 This template uses various tools to help you with your modpack development and release process.

 - **Release** uses: **[PAX]** to export the modpack as zip, **[ModpackDownloader]** to download mod `.jar`'s and other files from `manifest.json` required for server pack creation, which requires CurseForge API key, and **[ServerPackCreator]** to remove client-side mods and create the server pack.
   - Modpack can be released using GitHub actions.
-(Recommended.)
-Which requires a CurseForge API token.
+(Recommended) Which requires a CurseForge API token.
   - Or it can be exported locally and then released on CurseForge manually.
-(Not recommended.)
+(Not recommended)

 - **Development** uses: **[PAX]** to manage mods, and **[ModpackDownloader]** to download mod `.jar`'s and other files from `manifest.json`, which requires the CurseForge API key.